stroiker/distributed-deduplicator/README.md

 # Introduction

-Distributed Deduplicator is a distributed, lock-free deduplication library based on Apache Cassandra storage that offers a high-performance, highly scalable platform with strong data consistency and non-duplicate guarantee.
+Distributed Deduplicator is a library for distributed, lock-free deduplication based on Apache Cassandra storage that offers a high-performance, highly scalable platform with strong data consistency and non-duplicate guarantee.

 # System requirements